NCDHHS shares guidelines for potential return to in-person instruction

 School officials will be required to designate five days for remote instruction, and Elliott said he anticipated using four of those days if the school system experienced inclement weather such as flooding or snow.
 The fifth day could be used for Election Day on Nov.
 3, as Elliott said the Watauga Board of Elections is considering using school buildings as polling sites.

-Elliott added that Watauga County Schools were considering the reopening of its facilities to the public starting June 16.
+Elliott added that the Watauga County Schools district was considering the reopening of its facilities to the public starting June 16.
 Facilities have remained closed to the public during the pandemic to protect staff and maintain the cleanliness and sanitation of buildings, he said.
-Watauga school offices will reopen to the public for needs such as registration or requests for enrollment information; added precautions are planned to be in place — such as allowing one person at a time to come into a building.
+Watauga school offices will reopen to the public for needs such as registration or requests for enrollment information; added precautions are planned to be in place, such as allowing one person at a time to come into a building.

 Hard surfaces at Watauga K-8 schools — such as basketball courts — will also reopen to the public along with picnic shelters.
 Playground equipment will remain closed at this time to comply with state guidelines, Elliott said.